dxc-technology/OSSRank/CONTRIBUTING.md

 * Make sure you have a [GitHub account](https://github.com/signup/free).
 * Submit a ticket for your issue, assuming one does not already exist.
-  * Hanlon tickets are filed on the GitHub project: https://github.com/csc/OSSRank/issues
+  * OSSRank tickets are filed on the GitHub project: https://github.com/csc/OSSRank/issues
   * Please try to clearly describe the issue, including the steps to reproduce any bug.